wanderly0501/Exploratory-Data-Analysis-of-Prosper-Loan-Data/README.md

 # Exploratory Data Analysis of Prosper Loan Data
 ## Overview
-This project explores a loan data set using R (ggplot2) to find data characteristics and relationships between 13 variables, with the main interest in BorrowerRate.
+This project explores a loan data set using R (ggplot2) to find data characteristics and relationships between 13 variables, with the main interest in `BorrowerRate`.
 ## Installing
-- Install R and R Studio to run RMD file.
+- The project requires R and R Studio and the following libraries installed.
-- Install the following libraries.
 ```
 library(dplyr)
 library(knitr)